risc0/risc0-foundry-template/README.md

 .
 ├── Cargo.toml                      // Definitions for cargo and rust
 ├── foundry.toml                    // Definitions for foundry
+├── cli                             // CLI for interacting with your application │    ├── Cargo.toml
+│    └── src
+│       ├── interface.rs            // Interface for interacting with your contract
+│       └── main.rs                 // CLI for interacting with your application
-├── contracts                       // Your Ethereum contracts live here │   ├── BonsaiStarter.sol           // Starter template for basic callback contract
+├── contracts                       // Your Ethereum contracts live here │   └── BonsaiStarter.sol           // Starter template for basic callback contract
-│   └── BonsaiStarterLowLevel.sol   // Starter template for low-level callback contract
-├── tests                           // Your Ethereum contract tests live here │   ├── BonsaiStarter.t.sol         // Tests for basic callback contract
+├── tests                           // Your Ethereum contract tests live here │   └── BonsaiStarter.t.sol         // Tests for basic callback contract
-│   └── BonsaiStarterLowLevel.t.sol // Tests for low-level callback contract
 └── methods                         // [zkVM guest programs] are built here
     ├── Cargo.toml
     ├── build.rs                    // Instructions for the risc0-build rust crate